ncsa/Nightingale_real/docs/source/filesystem.rst

 **Home**

-The /u area of the filesystem is where users land upon logging on to the cluster via SSH, and is where a user’s $HOME environment variable points.
+The /u area of the filesystem is where users land upon logging on to the cluster via SSH and is where a user’s $HOME environment variable points.
 This area has a fairly small quota and is meant to contain a user’s configuration files, job output/error files, and smaller software installations.
 This area is automatically set up during the account provisioning process.
-It is not possible to request an expansion of home directory quota.
-If a user depletes the available space on their home directory, they will be notified and and given the opportunity to remove files from it.
-At some point the data will be cleared to get below the 50GB threshold.
+It is not possible to request an expansion of the home directory quota.
+If a user depletes the available space on their home directory, they will be notified and given the opportunity to remove files from it.
+At some point, the data will be cleared to get below the 50GB threshold.

 **Project**